alphaka/Beacon-Buddy/README.md

     ```
     git clone https://github.com/alphaka/Beacon-Buddy
     ```
 3. Navigate in to `BeaconBuddy-App`.
     ```
     cd Beacon-Buddy/
     ```
+4. Open up the project directory with your favorite IDE.
+   We do recommend using VS CODE and adding these two extensions `React Native Tools` and `Babel JavaScript`.
-4. Fire up your terminal and install Expo running
+5. Fire up your terminal and install Expo running
     ```
     npm i -g expo-cli
     ```